-A Resource Center with dedicated information specialists; a resource-rich website containing customized materials including fact sheets, Paralysis Resource Guide, and educational and health promotion videos and wallet cards; and a national clearinghouse library of materials available at no charge to the public;
+A resource center with dedicated information specialists; a resource-rich website containing customized materials including fact sheets, Paralysis Resource Guide, and educational and health promotion videos and wallet cards; and a national clearinghouse library of materials available at no charge to the public;

-A comprehensive Outreach Program dedicated to increasing the quality of life of individuals from underserved and minority communities including the African American, Native American, Hispanic, Asian American, LGBT, and rural communities;
+A comprehensive outreach program dedicated to increasing the quality of life of individuals from underserved and minority communities including the African American, Native American, Hispanic, Asian American, LGBT, and rural communities;

 A national program that successfully translates activity-based therapies including treadmill therapy from academic clinical centers to community fitness and wellness centers to improve the physical health and functional ability of individuals with spinal cord injuries and other paralyzing conditions;

-National surveillance that increases understanding of the true impact and burden of paralysis by disease category, injury, and quality of life indicators that are used to shape and revise PRC programs and services, as well as provide accurate and timely information to other disability organizations, including federal agencies, and;
+National surveillance that increases understanding of the true impact of paralysis by disease category, injury, and quality of life indicators that are used to shape and revise PRC programs and services, as well as provide accurate and timely information to other disability organizations, including federal agencies, and;

 A public policy program that provides outreach and education to elevate the voices of people living with paralysis and their families through education and outreach efforts in the areas of community-based long-term services and supports, enhanced family caregiver support, health insurance, and access to rehabilitation technologies.